Fields of Study: Social Sciences, Science, Humanities

 - Gain the tools to understand what it takes to be a leader across a variety of business models and organizations.

 - Analyze international law standards and current debates in human rights, justice, and freedom.

 To successfully complete this program:

-- Take a full-time course of study: One or two courses, each worth 5.5 quarter/3.7 semester UC units.
+- Take a full-time course of study: One course for 5.5 quarter/3.7 semester UC units.

 - Take all courses for a letter grade.

 - Take the final exam for both courses.

 The LSE Summer School offers some 90 courses across its three sessions.
 Courses are drawn from across the university, and are divided into the following subject areas: